Wizcorp/node-memcached-transactions/README.md

 isolated transactional environment for all-or-nothing writes, and smart caching of previously received, written and deleted data.

+This does not magically alter the behavior of Memcached.
+It simply queues up all your mutating operations until you are sure you want to do them at all.
+Only when you choose to "commit" will all operations be executed (one by one).

 ## Example

 ``` javascript